tigerfarm/tigchatphp/README.md

 # PHP Chat Web Application

 This application is ready to run.
+You will need a web server that can serve static files and run PHP programs.

-To deploy to Heroku, you will need an [Heroku account](https://heroku.com/) to host your application.
+To deploy to Heroku, an internet cloud service provider, you will need an [Heroku account](https://heroku.com/) to host your application.
 Once you have an account, stay logged in for the deployment and configuration.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/tigchatphp)